INFOGRAPHICS

 WHERE POISONS ARE BEING USED IN CANADA TO KILL WOLVES AND COYOTES

 These poisons are showing up in places where they are not permitted, which reinforces concerns surrounding misuse of these highly dangerous toxins as long as they are available in the country.
+Both poisons have been illegally used in British Columbia to target domestic dogs in public areas.
+A Saskatchewan farmer recently admitted that he murdered his wife using strychnine in 2020.

 Companies and agencies are required to apply to register products with Health Canada’s Pesticide Management Regulatory Agency when they want to include poison in their products.
+Health Canada grants permits for use of these products.